Prerequisites

 NEXT_PUBLIC_PROJECT_ID

 After the minting is complete, you will see buttons to view on Opensea, Basescan, and Crossmint.
-Explore these to see your subscription NFT and its information live on the blockchain.
+Explore these to see your subscription NFT and its information live on the blockchain.6.
+Checking Active Status and Expiration

 date is in the future.